tumaer/SciML/_sources/lecture/rnn.md

 ### Sequence Classification

-If we now presume to have a fixed-length output vector, but with a variable length sequence as input, then we mathematically seek to learn
+If we now presume to have a fixed-length output vector but with a variable-length sequence as input, then we mathematically seek to learn

 $$
 f_{\theta}: \mathbb{R}^{TD} \longrightarrow \mathbb{R}^{C}